sukron21/BE_redux_MamaRecipe-master1/README.md

 ## About The Project

-This is a Restful API repository for Koleksi Resep.
+This is a Restful API repository for collection recipe.
 This Restful API is built using ExpressJS and PostgreSQL.

 ### Technology Used